 Sequential Nature and Continuation in the Program

 Zoo Technology and biology courses are sequential in nature and build upon previous courses.
 Additionally, they are only offered once a year.
-For this reason, students must begin the sequence of AMG courses in the fall.
+For this reason, students must begin the sequence of ZOO courses in the fall.
 Students not meeting the academic requirements for admission to the Zoo Technology program (requiring skill building in English, math or science) will need to complete additional coursework and reapply to the Program the following year.